markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 mplayer -demuxer lavf -lavfdopts format=mjpeg:probesize=32 /tmp/results.mjpeg
 ```

 This will bring up a new window showing you what the device is seeing.
 For the Object Detection project, it will also show you blue bounding boxes and confidence levels each time it identifies one of the 20 objects it has been trained to detect (e.g., person, sofa, tv monitor).
+A printed picture is provided for you to use for testing.
+One one picture, it has a dog, a sheep, an airplane, a bus, a car, and a cow.

 ## Customize the object detection project to identify birds